-People buy from people and in our digital world exhibitions provide businesses with a unique marketing advantage - the opportunity to meet, connect and build rapport with prospects and customers face-to-face.
-Here's how to make the most of exhibitions
+People buy from people.
+In our digital world, exhibitions can give your business a unique marketing advantage - the opportunity to meet, connect and build rapport with prospects and customers face-to-face.
+Here's how to make the most of business exhibitions and events

-Exhibitions are seen as a big investment, particularly by small businesses; but by investing in the short term, you can reap the benefits in the long term, turning the leads collected at an exhibition into loyal customers.
+Going to a business exhibition is often seen as a big investment, particularly by small businesses.
+However, by investing in the short term, you can reap benefits in the long term, turning the leads collected at an exhibition into loyal customers.

-Make sure all your marketing messages are prepared in advance of the event.
-Your messaging should be consistent across your stand, in company literature, on your website and in press material.
-Communicate clearly to your customers and prospects about who you are and what your business is about.
-If you don’t already have one, you’ll need an elevator pitch.
-This pitch should say everything a visitor needs to know about your business and unique selling points in less than 30 seconds, the time it takes to travel a few floors in an elevator.
+Make sure you can clearly communicate who you are and what your business is about.
+If you don’t already have one, you’ll need an 'elevator pitch'.
+This pitch should say everything a prospect needs to know about your business and its USP in less than 30 seconds.

 Maximise your exhibition presence